a-h-ismail/libtmsolve/README.md

 // enable_complex toggles support for complex numbers, set to false if not needed. answer = calculate_expr(expr, enable_complex);
 ```

+To build your binary and link to this library:
+`gcc -ltmsolve <other options>`

 # Tips
 Documentation about the parser, evaluator, and some useful features like factorization can be found in `scientific.h`.